pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-partial-expression-python-switch
 -------------------------------------------
 Send partial-expression at point to Python interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-partial-expression-python-noswitch
 ---------------------------------------------
 Send partial-expression at point to Python interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-partial-expression-python-dedicated
 ----------------------------------------------
-Send partial-expression at point to Python interpreter.
+Send partial-expression at point to Pythonunique interpreter.

 py-execute-partial-expression-python-dedicated-switch
 -----------------------------------------------------
-Send partial-expression at point to Python interpreter.
+Send partial-expression at point to Python unique interpreter and switch to result.

 py-execute-partial-expression-ipython
 -------------------------------------